 All government buildings are handicap accessible.
 Ramps and elevators are available to visitors with special needs to the original 1788 Capitol and 1906 wings.
 Please contact the HEAV office to make us aware of any special needs.

 Cameras and photography are permitted, but photos must be taken while remaining with your group..
 Send your pictures to email@example.com so we can post them on our website.
 Or, upload your images to Instagram or Twitter using the hashtags #HEAVorg.

 You can choose from nearby restaurants or bring a bag lunch to eat in a designated area in the Capitol.
-For your Meriwether’s Capitol Café in the Visitor’s Center provides deli sandwiches.
+For your Meriwether’s Capitol Café in the Visitor’s Center provides deli sandwiches and the Sun Trust Bank across the street from the Grace Street entrance to the Capitol has a nice cafeteria.
 The Library of Virginia has a small deli located on the main floor of the library with seating.
 View Parking and Restaurant Guide (294) here.

 Visit the Virginia General Assembly site at Capitol Classroom for age-appropriate maps, games, and activities.
 You’ll find many age-appropriate maps, games, and activities.

 Yes, we need two or three families with teens to help during check-in!
 If you could volunteer for about an hour during this we would greatly appreciate it.
 You will not miss any of the events.
-Please contact Lisa Workman at email@example.com for more information.
+Please contact Stephanie Konicki at firstname.lastname@example.org for more information.

 If you registered for Day at the Capitol, keep an eye on your inbox.
 You should get an immediate confirmation after a successful registration.
 If not, call the HEAV office at 804-278-9200.
 We will email additional information if necessary.